ForgeRock/ping-android-sdk/foundation/device/device-profile/README.md

 val result = deviceProfileCallback.collect()
 ```

-By default, `DeviceProfileCallback.collect()` will use all the default collectors provided by
+By default, `DeviceProfileCallback.collect()` will not use the default collectors provided by
+`DefaultDeviceCollector()`, but it the responsibility of the developer to pass the required
+collectors.
+The function `DeviceProfileCallback.collect()` will provide an organized collection
-`DefaultDeviceCollector()`, organized in a format compatible with AIC.
+in a format compatible with AIC.

 ### Customizing AIC Journey Device Profile Collection